JoelMichaelRutter/wax_crate_MS5/README.md

 9. **Description** - (Satisfies User Sotry 3) I wanted to ensure that there was some character in the store by explaining the stores take on the record in question.
 I've included custom descriptions for each of the records based on my own perception as the true store admin.
 Again this all populated via a summernote field so that the relevant keywords can be bolded inside the already semantic HTML without being hard coded, and as such, improving the pages SEO rankings.
 Again, where possible, I've weaved the keywords from my keyword research into there descriptions so as not to content stuff.

 ### **Back Office**
 The Back Office serves as the main central hub for the store in terms of the CRUD functionality.
 Here, admins can add new records to the store, add new genres if the genre for the record they're adding doesnt exist and delete the existing genres if they are no longer needed.
 Below is the template (just note that I had to zoom out abit to fit it all on one screen shot).
 It's through this template that users can access the add_record view, the add_genre view and the delete_genre view.
+All the CRUD functionalites are secured via login required decorators and super user conditional checks within the views.

 <img src="readme-images/backoffice.png" width="1000" alt="An image of the wax crate back office template with annotations">